-Statistics show that the average life span for women is about five years longer than that of men, hinting that men’s hesitance to seek medical care can be dangerous.
+According to the World Health Organization, the average life span for women is about six to eight years longer than that of men, hinting that men’s hesitance to seek medical care can be dangerous.
 But many of the diseases that commonly plague men can be prevented or at least detected through one simple action: scheduling a checkup with a doctor.

 Monitor Heart Health